 Aren’t those Fury Dragon wings adorable?
-I defiently think so!
+I definitely think so!
 Hehe.

-I have to say that Sew Desu Ne’s amazing patterns have inspired me to test my bounderies of creativity and also to design my own patterns (as of now just making small items or accents to add to existing patterns).
-I have also grown as a sewer too beacuse of the patterns she creates and the helpful tips she includes in each pattern.
-Best part is she offers a variety of free patterns on her website (here) and she sells some awesome patterns for a very reasonable low price on her Etsy store (here).
-You should definitly take a look if you enjoy sewing or creating plushies.
+I have to say that Sew Desu Ne’s amazing patterns have inspired me to test my boundaries of creativity and also to design my own patterns (as of now just making small items or accents to add to existing patterns).
+I have also grown as a sewer too because of the patterns she creates and the helpful tips she includes in each pattern.
+The best part is she offers a variety of free patterns on her website (here) and she sells some awesome designs for a very reasonable low price on her Etsy store (here).
+You should definitely take a look if you enjoy sewing or creating plushies.

 You want to see how the Night and Light Fury Dragons turned out?